upinder-sangha/MyPortfolio/public/docative-user-guide.md

 Docative is designed for anyone with a website who needs a chatbot that knows their content.
 Common users include Content Creators, Developers, Marketers, Educators, Support Teams, and E-commerce businesses.

--   **Personal Websites**: Upload your resume, CV, or portfolio to create a chatbot that represents you.
+-   **Personal Websites**: Upload your resume, CV, or portfolio, or provide your personal website URL to create a chatbot that represents you.
 Perfect for freelancers, job seekers, and professionals who want to make a strong impression.
--   **Small Businesses**: Create a chatbot that knows your products, services, and business hours.
+-   **Small Businesses**: Create a chatbot that knows your products, services, and business hours by uploading documents or providing your website URL.
 Provide instant customer support without hiring additional staff.
--   **Product Documentation**: Turn your product manuals and user guides into interactive chatbots.
+-   **Product Documentation**: Turn your product manuals and user guides into interactive chatbots by uploading files or providing a documentation website URL.
 Help users find answers quickly and reduce support tickets.
--   **API & Library Documentation**: Make your technical documentation interactive.
+-   **API & Library Documentation**: Make your technical documentation interactive by uploading files or providing a documentation website URL.
 Developers can ask questions and get code examples or explanations instantly.
--   **Educational Content**: Transform course materials, textbooks, or study guides into interactive learning experiences.
+-   **Educational Content**: Transform course materials, textbooks, or study guides into interactive learning experiences by uploading files or providing an educational website URL.
 Students can ask questions and get answers based on the content.
--   **Event Information**: For conferences, webinars, or any event, create a chatbot that provides details about schedules, speakers, and FAQs.
+-   **Event Information**: For conferences, webinars, or any event, create a chatbot that provides details about schedules, speakers, and FAQs by uploading event documents or providing an event website URL.

 ## Technical Details